The Shadowy Site On A Shadowy Web

 How do the other bands on this page compare to the Shadowy Men, sound-wise?

-Crash Kills Five is pretty much a straight rock band with no "Shadowy" feel.
+Crash Kills Five is pretty much a straight punk rock band with no "Shadowy" feel.

 Greek Buck is ... well, tough to describe.
 They do a little of everything: A little pop, a little dance music, a little experimentation.
 I doubt you'd ever guess one of the Shadowy Men was in the band.
 There's a quote on the Comatonse web page that takes a shot at describing Greek Buck ...